 The anomaly detection area provides more research on video processing.
-The authors of the paper~\cite{sultani2018real} propose a dataset with surveillance video and consider anomaly detection by using multiple instances learning for the dataset with labelling on the whole-video-level.
+The authors of the paper~\cite{sultani2018real} propose a dataset with surveillance video and consider anomaly detection by using multiple instances learning for the dataset with labelling on the whole-video level.
 The idea is close to the ~\cite{deldari2021tscp2}.
-They want to bring closer representations of normal frames and move apart ones of anomaly frames.
+They want to bring closer representations of normal frames and move apart the ones of anomaly frames.
 Another approach from learning video representations area that appeared in the paper \cite{epstein2020oops} is to learn the model to detect the fact of change/anomaly in the small video sub-sequence and then apply it to the full video.
 While not considering a specific CPD problem statement, the authors of these papers aim at pretty close anomaly detection and use similar datasets.
-Although these methods are interesting and perspective, they are hard to directly adapt to CPD as they concentrate on anomaly appearances or comparison rather than on the perfect moment identification and don't consider the CPD particularities.
+Although these methods are interesting and prospective, they are hard to directly adapt to CPD as they concentrate on anomaly appearances or comparison rather than on the perfect moment identification and do not consider the CPD particularities.

-Thus, the existing methods can construct neural-networks based solutions for anomaly detection and learn corresponding representations.
+Thus, the existing methods can construct neural-networks-based solutions for anomaly detection and learn corresponding representations.
 At the same time, they rarely can point at precise change moments online, which is crucial for many applications.
-Moreover, there are more theoretical-based approaches related to change detection, but they often operate with too restrictive assumptions and have a limited ability to learn complex multivariate data representation.
+Moreover, there are more theoretical-based approaches related to change detection, but they often operate with too restrictive assumptions and have a limited ability to learn complex data representation.

 In our work, we unite these two ideas by proposing a principled solution that enables representation learning for deep neural models.
-As the amount of available data in such a problem is moderate, we'll focus on neural networks architectures with a smaller number of parameters like LSTMs~\cite{hochreiter1997long} and GRUs~\cite{cho2014learning} and usage of existing pre-trained models.
+As the amount of available data in such a problem is moderate, we focus on neural networks architectures with a smaller number of parameters like LSTMs~\cite{hochreiter1997long} and GRUs~\cite{cho2014learning} and usage of existing pre-trained models.